Port Crescent State Park, MichiganCoastal & Beaches

 Within Port Crescent State Park

-• Hammock-Only Sites: For a truly minimalist experience.
+• Hammock-Only Sites: For a minimalist camping experience, the park also offers designated hammock-only sites.

 Hotels and Motels Near Port Crescent State Park

-If you prefer a traditional hotel stay, several options are available in nearby towns like Port Austin, Caseville, and Bad Axe:
+For those preferring traditional hotel accommodations, several options are available in nearby towns.
+While there are no hotels directly within the park, Port Austin, Caseville, and Bad Axe offer convenient choices.

 Sample 2-Day Itinerary